MicrosoftDocs/Viva/Viva/insights/personal/teams/viva-insights-protect-time.md

 * **Focus plan** - Within **Focus plan**, select **Get started** to create a focus plan.

-  * If this is not your first time using a focus plan, you'll automatically be set up with the default settings from your last plan.
+  * If this is not your first time using a focus plan, you'll automatically be set up with the default settings.
 Then based on the prompt, you can then select **Edit settings** to make any changes.
   * If this is your first focus plan, you'll be prompted to select the following options.

     * **Do this later** skips the prompts and simply enrolls you in a default plan based on your settings.